evelynharthbrooke/lastfm-rs/README.md

 As of version 0.3.x, the library is only compatible with async Rust.
 No support is available for synchronous code / blocking I/O, however version 0.2.x supports this.
-Please be advised however that 0.2.x of the library is no longer being updated with new features; only 0.3.x is being updated moving forward.
+Please be advised however that 0.2.x of the library is no longer being updated with new features; only 0.3.x and later are being updated moving forward due to the lack of development horsepower.

 ## Supported endpoints